 - Mental health support for key workers - Our Frontline

 - Briefing on children's mental health during COVID-19 - Children and Young People's Mental Health Coalition

-- Maintaining wellbeing while staying home - NHSE/I and PHE Every Mind Matters site
+- Maintaining wellbeing while staying home or get your mind plan - NHSE/I and PHE Every Mind Matters site

 - Housing and benefits advice - Shelter